 See Economics 423.
 (Freedman)

 In this course on feminist theory we will read and discuss a selection of the most important studies of the nature and causes of, and the solutions to, women's oppression.
-Authors read will include Mary Wollstonecraft, John Stuart Mill, Friedrich Engels, Virginia Woolf, Simone de Beauvoir, Shulamith Firestone, Mary Daly, and articles from the contemporary women's movement (Adrienne Rich, Gayle Rubin, Nancy Chodorow).
-This course is required for Women's Studies concentrators but open to other students who have completed Women's Studies 240 and one other 340-level Women's Studies course.
-There will be several papers required.
-Seminar format: enrollment limited to 20 students.
+Authors read will include Mary Wollstonecraft, John Stuart Mill, Friedrich Engels, Virginia Woolf, Simone de Beauvoir, Shulamith Firestone, Mary Daly, Adrienne Rich, Helene Cixous, Gayle Rubin, articles from the contemporary women's movement.
+This course is required for Women's Studies concentrators but open to other students who have completed W.S.
+240 or with permission of the instructor.
+Frequent brief papers.
+Seminar format; enrollment limited to 15 students.
 (Howard)

 447/Sociology 447.
 Gender Roles and Status.
 (3).
 (SS).

 See Sociology 447.
 (K. Mason)

 University of Michigan | College of LS&A | Student Academic Affairs | LS&A Bulletin Index

 This page maintained by LS&A Academic Information and Publications, 1228 Angell Hall